OpenWayside/pyDictStore/README.md

 ## setter

 Overriding the setter allows you to modify the value that is saved into storage.
 This is helpful if you need to perform logic against the value being passed in or if you want to force the storage type such as parsing an integer from a string or storing a Boolean value as an integer.
-To do this requires going agaisnt normal setter conventions by using a return statement.
+To do this requires ignoring normal setter conventions by using a return statement.

 > :warning: **Warning:** Overriding the output does not work if you return a value of None.